LeoonZHANG/libsg/README.md

 ## Overview

-libsg is a boost-like cross-platform C utility library, it easy to use, fast and powerful.
+libsg is a boost-like cross-platform C utility library, it's high-performance and easy to use.

 ## Idea and goal